How Roku Works

 I want to buy the cheapest Roku available.
 Is this a good idea?

 Answer: It’s never a bad idea at if you have a budget constraint (because you are thinking of savings and this is exactly what our website encourages you to do).

 However, for 10-20 dollars more, Roku Streaming Stick offers better value because it has a Quad-Core processor, dual-band MIMO WiFi, a point-anywhere remote control and screen mirroring for Android and Window devices.
 Depending on your Roku usage, it may be a short-term pain (cost wise) but long-term gain with faster speed and better user experience.

 If you are a Netflix subscriber, Roku Express or Roku Express+ would work fine.
 The trade-off is: there is a slight lag navigating through Netflix’s menu when compared to other models.
-But this is only noticeable with a side-by-sided comparison and does not affect the video playback.
+But this is only noticeable with a side-by-side comparison and does not affect the video playback.

 Want to know what you can watch with a Roku?
 Don’t miss these must-see tips!